About the New York City Economic Development Corporation:

 - Aid development of policy recommendations as required by the specific project

-- Assist in creation of PowerPoint presentations that communicate key project findings and recommendations to various audiences (e.g., senior NYCEDC staff, City Hall staff, partner agencies, external stakeholders, etc.)
+- Assist in creation of PowerPoint presentations and research memos that communicate key project findings and recommendations to various audiences (e.g., senior NYCEDC staff, City Hall staff, partner agencies, external stakeholders, etc.)

 - Resourceful, organized and results oriented